 - Advocate for a Securities and Exchange Commission rule that would require publicly traded companies to disclose both direct and indirect political spending.

-- Advocate for the passage of the For the People Act, comprehensive democracy reform legislation.
+- Advocate for the passage of the Freedom to Vote Act, comprehensive democracy reform legislation.

 - Ask the President to issue an Executive Order requiring federal contractors to disclose their political spending.

 - Advocate passage of the federal Shareholder Protection Act (SPA).

 - Advocate passage of laws modeled after the SPA in targeted states.

 Because of the diverse nature of the coalition, many of our partners are working on different aspects of the outlined approach.
 While all of our organizations strongly believe in transparency and accountability, every group isn’t necessarily pursuing all of the above goals.

 Introduced as H.R.
 11 in the House and S. 1 in the Senate in the 118th Congress, the Freedom To Vote Act is a sweeping package of democracy reforms that takes on big money in politics, makes it easier to vote and participate in elections, and stands up to corruption in Washington.
 The legislation includes provisions that would increase disclosure of corporate money in our elections.
 Read a summary of the bill here.

 The Shareholder Protection Act